lowRISC/ibex/README.md

-# zero-riscy: RISC-V Core
+# ibex: RISC-V Core

-*zero-riscy** is a small 2-stage RISC-V core derived from RI5CY.
+**ibex** is a small 2-stage RISC-V core derived from RI5CY.

-**zero-riscy** fully implements the RV32IMC instruction set and a minimal set of RISCV privileged specifications.
+**ibex** fully implements the RV32IMC instruction set and a minimal set of RISCV privileged specifications.
-**zero-riscy** can be configured to be very small by disabling the RV32M extensions and by activating the RV32E extensions.
+**ibex** can be configured to be very small by disabling the RV32M extensions and by activating the RV32E extensions.
 This configuration is called **micro-riscy**

 The core was developed as part of the [PULP platform](http://pulp.ethz.ch/) for